sunilbarakoti/Logward-FrontEnd-Assign/README.md

 Instructions to run the project:
 --------------------------------
-1)Install latest version of Node.js (https://nodejs.org/en/download/).
+1) Install latest version of Node.js (https://nodejs.org/en/download/).
-2)Go to you terminal.
+2) Go to you terminal.
-3)Go to the project directory and run  'npm install' command.
+3) Go to the project directory and run  'npm install' command.
-4)Once the command is executed run 'npm start'.
+4) Once the command is executed run 'npm start'.
-5)After the sucessfull build project will be opened on your default browser(http://localhost:3000).
+5) After the sucessfull build project will be opened on your default browser(http://localhost:3000).

 Note:Preferable browser to use is Google Chrome.